About South China

 The South China Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Kennebec County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for South China, Maine residents are available through the local police department and authorized providers in Kennebec County.
+Fingerprinting services for South China, Maine residents are available through local police (where present) and authorized providers in Kennebec County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the South China Police Department or Kennebec County Sheriff's Office for scheduling and fees.

 To register to vote in South China, Maine, residents can register online through the Maine Secretary of State's website, by mail, or in person at the Kennebec County elections office.
 Maine requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Maine Secretary of State's voter lookup tool.
 For local municipal elections in South China, contact the Kennebec County Clerk's office for schedules and ballot information.

 Property records for South China, Maine are maintained by the Kennebec Municipal Assessor's Office and the Kennebec County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Kennebec County, including parcels in South China.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Kennebec County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Maine counties provide online property record searches through their county websites.
-For in-person requests, visit the Kennebec County offices at the county courthouse.
 The Kennebec County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for South China, Maine residents are available through both county and state offices.
 The Maine Department of Health and Human Services, Office of Vital Records, located in Augusta, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Maine.
 Orders can be placed online, by mail, or in person.
 Locally, the Kennebec County Clerk's office issues marriage licenses and maintains marriage records for Kennebec County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.